votchallenge/trax/README.md

 What is TraX protocol?
 ----------------------

-Tracking eXchange protocol is a simple protocol that enables easier evaluation of computer vision tracking algorithms.
+[Visual Tracking eXchange protocol](http://prints.vicos.si/publications/311/) is a simple protocol that enables easier evaluation of computer vision tracking algorithms.
 The basic idea is that a tracker communicates with the evaluation software using a set of textual commands over the (standard) input/output streams.

 Reference C server and client implementation
 ---------------------------------